MA in Intercultural Service, Leadership, and Management

 Curriculum and Instruction | Curriculum and Social Inquiry | Educational Sociology

 Kraemer, Stephanie K., "Positive Discomfort: Structured Student Reflection in International Service-Based Programs: A Social Justice Curriculum" (2011).
 Capstone Collection.
-Paper 2516.
+2516.